A computation of $THH_*(ku)$ using a gathered spectral sequence

 \section{Abstract}

-In this article, we extend the computation of topological Hochschild homology ($\THH$) of the Adams summand $\ell$ of $p$-localized connective complex topological $K$-theory ($ku$) to $\THH$ of $ku$ itself.
+In this article, we extend the computation of topological Hochschild homology ($\THH$) of the Adams summand $\ell$ of $p$-local connective complex topological $K$-theory ($ku$) to $ku$ itself.
 We leverage the relation $u^{p-1} = v_1$, where $u$ is a generator of $ku_*$ and $v_1$ is a generator of $\ell_*$, and we consider the cofiber of the multiplication by $v_1$ in $ku$, denoted $ku/v_1$.
-We use the morphism between the Bockstein spectral sequence of the multiplication by $v_1$ computing $\THH_*(\ell)$ and $\THH_*(ku)$; we develop a general technique using what we term a \emph{gathered spectral sequence} that allows us to explore the relationship between the Bockstein spectral sequence for the multiplications by $v_1$ and $u$, yielding a computation of $\THH_*(ku)$.
-Our method is not only applicable to this specific problem but also potentially useful in other computations.
+We use the morphism between the Bockstein spectral sequences of the multiplication by $v_1$ computing $\THH_*(\ell)$ and $\THH_*(ku)$; we develop a general technique using what we term a \emph{gathered spectral sequence} that allows us to explore the relationship between the Bockstein spectral sequences for the multiplications by $v_1$ and $u$, from which we derive a complete computation of $\THH_*(ku)$.
+Our method is not only applicable to this specific problem but may also prove useful in other computations.